-- 1. On the Enrollment Date, an applicant who has been admitted for studies becomes a UP student and a member of the academic community of UP and of the faculty at which he is enrolled in doctoral studies. - 2.
-A doctoral student ceases to be a UP student and a member of the academic community of UP and of the faculty at which he is enrolled in doctoral studies: - a) on the date of passing the State Doctoral Examination or defending the dissertation in accordance with Section 47(4) of the Act and Section 55(1) of the Act respectively (whichever shall come later); - b) upon terminating doctoral studies in accordance with Section 56 of the Act. - 3.
-Terminating doctoral studies under Section 56(1)(b) of the Act shall mean: - a) terminating doctoral studies by the decision of the Dean if he or she fails to

-- fulfill the requirements imposed on him or following from the doctoral degree programme, - b) terminating doctoral studies by the decision of the Dean after the expiry of the standard length of study, or a prolonged length of study under Article 32 (2), or after the expiry of the maximum length of study, - c) terminating doctoral studies by the decision of the Dean as a result of the fact that the dissertation was repeatedly not recommended for defense by all external reviewers, or the student repeatedly failed either the dissertation defense or the State Doctoral Examination. - 4.
-Section 68 of the Act shall apply to the decision making under Paragraph 2(b) and Paragraph 3. - 5.
-A person to which the facts stated in Paragraphs 2 and 3 apply is obliged to appear at the relevant department of the faculty within 30 days of the termination of doctoral studies to have his electronic study records system closed, unless he requests that such a department extends this deadline due to reasons of serious nature. - 6.
-After terminating the doctoral studies under Section 56 of the Act, the relevant department of the faculty shall issue a certificate of the exams passed during the doctoral studies if the student requests so.
+- 1. On the Enrollment Date, an applicant who has been admitted for studies becomes a UP student and a member of the academic community of UP and of the faculty at which the student is enrolled in doctoral studies. - 2.
+A doctoral student ceases to be a UP student and a member of the academic community of UP and of the faculty at which the student is enrolled in doctoral studies: - a) on the date of passing the State Doctoral Examination or defending the dissertation in accordance with Section 47(4) of the Act and Section 55(1) of the Act respectively (whichever comes later); - b) upon terminating doctoral studies in accordance with Section 56 of the Act. - 3.
+Terminating doctoral studies under Section 56(1)(b) of the Act means: - a) terminating doctoral studies by the decision of the Dean if the student fails to fulfill the requirements imposed on him or her or following from the doctoral degree programme, - b) terminating doctoral studies by the decision of the Dean after the expiry of the standard length of study, or an extended length of study under Article 32(2), or after the expiry of the maximum length of study, - c) terminating doctoral studies by the decision of the Dean as a result of the fact that the dissertation was repeatedly not recommended for defense by all external reviewers, or the student repeatedly failed either the dissertation defense or the State Doctoral Examination. - 4.
+Section 68 of the Act will apply to the decision-making under Paragraph 2(b) and Paragraph 3. - 5.
+A person to which the facts stated in Paragraphs 2 and 3 apply is obliged to appear at the relevant office of the faculty within 30 days of the termination of doctoral studies to have the electronic study records system closed, unless he or she requests that such an office extend this deadline due to reasons of serious nature. - 6.
+After terminating the doctoral studies under Section 56 of the Act, the relevant office of the faculty will issue a certificate of the exams passed during the doctoral studies if the student requests so.